 Written by: John LaRue 2019

 On 5 May 1790, Brinsley Barnes made the following proposal to his son, Jehu Barnes.
 Brinsley would give Jehu 290 acres of property on the Lower Little River in Wilkes County, North Carolina, and all the rest of his “whole estate whatever,” on condition that Jehu would care for and maintain Brinsley “during the whole course of his life.”
 And, Jehu was to give Benoni Hobson 100 acres of the 290 acres of property.
 Jehu agreed, and an Article of Agreement was proved by the Wilkes County Court in the July 1790 session by George Brown.

-In July of 1797 the sheriff of Wilkes County, North Carolina was ordered to have Jehu Barnes’ brother, John Barnes, before “the justices of the County Court of Pleas and Quarter Sessions,” on Monday, the 5th 0f October, to answer Jehu, as administrator of Brinsley, who accused him of trespass, and asking for damages of five hundred pounds.
-In October of 1797, John posted bond.
+In July of 1797 the sheriff of Wilkes County, North Carolina was ordered to have Jehu Barnes’ brother, John Barnes, appear before “the justices of the County Court of Pleas and Quarter Sessions,” on Monday, the 5th 0f October, to answer Jehu, as administrator of Brinsley, who accused him of trespass, and asking for damages of five hundred pounds.
+In October of 1797, John posted a bond.

 Ramona J. Sadlon comments that it is safe to say this all goes beyond a little quarrel between brothers.